memo/ofxMSATensorFlow/README.md

 TensorFlow is written in C/C++ with python bindings, and most of the documentation and examples are for python.
 This addon wraps the C/C++ backend (and a little bit of the new C++ FrontEnd) with a number of examples.
 The basic idea is:

-1. Build graphs and/or train models in python, Java, C++ or any other language/platform with tensorflow bindings
+1. Build graphs (i.e. 'models') in python, Java, C++ or any other language/platform with tensorflow bindings
-2. Save the graphs or trained models to binary files
+2. Save the trained models to binary files
-3. Load the graphs or trained models in openframeworks, feed them data, manipulate, get results, play, and connect them to the ofUniverse
+3. Load the trained models in openframeworks, feed them data, manipulate, get results, play, and connect them to the ofUniverse

 You could potentially do steps 1-2 in openframeworks as well, but the python API is a bit more user-friendly for building graphs and training.

 ---
 ## Examples
 The examples are quite basic.
-They shouldn't be considered *tensorflow* examples or tutorials, but they mainly just demonstrate loading and manipulating of tensorflow models in openFrameworks.
-I really need to include more, but do checkout Parag's [tutorials](https://github.com/pkmital/tensorflow_tutorials) and [Kadenze course](https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow-iv/info) (both for tensorflow python). **The general pattern is: build and train models in python, and then play with them in openframeworks for prediction / inference**.
+They shouldn't be considered tensorflow examples or tutorials, they mainly just demonstrate loading and manipulating of different types of tensorflow models in openFrameworks.
+Potentially you could load any pretrained model in openframeworks and manipulate.
+E.g. checkout Parag's [tutorials](https://github.com/pkmital/tensorflow_tutorials) and [Kadenze course](https://www.kadenze.com/courses/creative-applications-of-deep-learning-with-tensorflow-iv/info).
+It should be relatively straightforward to export those models and load in openframeworks for prediction / inference.

 ---

 ### example-pix2pix
 ![example-pix2pix_400x2x](https://cloud.githubusercontent.com/assets/144230/26264408/a4700456-3cd4-11e7-8b2c-632f99acac28.gif)

 pix2pix (Image-to-Image Translation with Conditional Adversarial Nets).
-An accessible explanation is [here](https://phillipi.github.io/pix2pix/).
+An accessible explanation can be found [here](https://phillipi.github.io/pix2pix/) and [here](https://affinelayer.com/pix2pix/).
 It basically learns to map from one image to another.
-I'm supplying three pretrained models from the original paper: cityscapes, build facades, and maps.
-Models are trained and saved in python with [this code](https://github.com/memo/pix2pix-tensorflow), and loaded in openframeworks for prediction.
+E.g. in the example you draw in the left viewport, and it generates the image in the right viewport.
+I'm supplying three pretrained models from the original paper: cityscapes, building facades, and maps.
+Models are trained and saved in python with [this code](https://github.com/memo/pix2pix-tensorflow) (which is based on [this](https://github.com/affinelayer/pix2pix-tensorflow) tensorflow implementation, which is based on the original [torch implementation](https://phillipi.github.io/pix2pix/)", and loaded in openframeworks for prediction.

 ---